GOUHFI 2.0: A Next-Generation Toolbox for Brain Segmentation and Cortex Parcellation at Ultra-High Field MRI: Results

 \subsection{\sca{}: Comparing \go{'s} variants in healthy controls at 7T}

 A coronal slice of an N4-\mpr{} image from two healthy subjects in the \sca{} dataset is shown in Figure \ref{fig:why-2p0n2} for all segmentation techniques tested in this work.
-For subject A, the delineation of cerebellum WM and cortex is shown, with a special focus on the inferior cerebellum WM branches.
+For subject A, the delineation of cerebellum WM and cortex is shown, with a special focus on the posterior cerebellum WM branches.

 All \go{} variants demonstrated an improved identification compared to \fsv{} and \sys{}, with a slight but detectable improvement for \go{ 2.0-n2}.
 Moreover, \go{} and \sys{} over-detection of superior cerebellum WM (orange arrows) appeared to be substantially reduced with both \go{ 2.0} variants.
-For subject B, although the inferior cerebellar white matter branches are still visible (yellow arrows), particular attention is drawn to the delineation of the inferior cerebellar cortex (red arrows).
-The \go{ 2.0-n1} variant was the only technique that repeatedly faced problems to properly delineate the inferior cerebellum cortex.
+For subject B, although the posterior cerebellar white matter branches are still visible (yellow arrows), particular attention is drawn to the delineation of the posterior cerebellar cortex (red arrows).
+The \go{ 2.0-n1} variant was the only technique that repeatedly faced problems to properly delineate the posterior cerebellum cortex.
 That issue was not present in the original \go{}.
 Overall, \go{ 2.0-n2} demonstrated the best cerebellum WM branches identification while not being affected by the suboptimal cerebellum cortex segmentation, as was the case for \go{ 2.0-n1}.

 In order to quantitatively assess the differences in segmentation between the original \go{} and the two new variants, the median and interquartile range (IQR) for the DSC and ASD for several brain regions for the N4-\mpr{} and \mpl{} \citep{fortin2025} were computed, and are listed in Table \ref{tab:sca-dsc-asd-mp}.
 The two variants of \go{ 2.0} showed highly similar performance, markedly outperforming \sys{} for all labels with a difference of 6 DSC points on average and close to double the ASD values. \go{ 2.0-n2} has the highest DSC and ASD values compared to \go{}.